gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     sudo -i
     ```

+1. Execute the command below to define the node as primary Geo node:

+    ```
+    gitlab-ctl set-geo-primary-node
+    ```

+    This command will use your defined `external_url` in `/etc/gitlab/gitlab.rb`.

 1. Omnibus GitLab has already a replication user called `gitlab_replicator`.
    You must set its password manually.
 You will be prompted to enter a
    password: